QuentinRa/blog.quentinra.dev/proj/methods/mdd/user-stories.md

 [Go back](..)

-Make a story about a usage of your application like
+Make stories about usages of your application like

 > John doe started the app, then [...].
-> After that, he closed the application.
+After that, he closed the application.

-You can make a lot of user stories.
 Once you have a lot of them or at least you think you have enough stories, then create a **use case diagram**.

 * "John Doe" is the actor
 * starting the app, closing the app, ... are the actions that the user could do
 * the "application" is the system